Dark Lunacy: The Rain After the Snow (2016)

 In the first months of 2016, on 14 March precisely, through the official Facebook page of the band, Mike Lunacy announces that Alessandro Vagnoni (drums) and Daniele Galassi (guitar) are no longer part of the band.
 From the words of the frontman it is clear that "discussion has begun last December, and each one of us has been pushing forward with his own ideas, and with a great emotional involvement.
 However, in the end, no unanimous solution has been found".
 However, further news come in May 2016, as it is announced that the writing of the new album has been completed.
 The new album is recorded in summer at Blackwave Studio in Genova, and it is released the following autumn.

-The first big detail that emerges is that the new album would return – in a more mature way – to the sound of the beginnings, with the contribution of a true string quartet – the band trademark – and a 40-piece choir, as well as the typical piano, played by the bass player of the band, Jacopo Rossi.

 In the meanwhile, the new lineup has its official debut at Basilica Metal Fest in Matera, on 16 July 2016: together with Mike Lunacy and Jacopo Rossi on stage there are Davide Rinaldi (guitar) and Marco Binda (drums), who both took part to the recordings of the new album, as they are official members of the band.

 The Rain After the Snow, Dark Lunacy's next album, entirely composed and written by Jacopo Rossi, interpreted by Mike Lunacy, is released on 11 November 2016 via Fuel Records, the label which published also the previous albums of the band; it is also confirmed the collaboration between the band and the graphic designer and artist Gaspare Frazzitta, who designed the artwork and the booklet of the album and designed the previous ones "Weaver of Forgotten" and "The Day Of Victory".

 As first single, it is released "Gold, Rubies and Diamonds", for which it was filmed a videoclip.
 In February 2017 a second video was released, "Howl".
 Then, a third video was added, a band playthrough of "Ab Umbra Lumen".